wso2/docs-apk/en/docs/apk-deck/identity-platform/idp/non-production-idp.md

 ## Step 1 - Create an Organization

 Let's add the organization CR for `org1` to the namespace to create a new organization.
-For more information, see [Create an Organization](https://github.com/wso2/apk/wiki/Organizations#create-an-organization).
+For more information, see [Create an organization in APK](../../../../administration/organizations).

 After adding the organization named `org1` it will be added to the system (Data Plane).

 ## Step 2 - Create an API with an Organization

-[Create an API](https://github.com/wso2/apk/wiki/Organizations#create-an-api-with-an-organization) that is associated to an organization.
+[Create an API](../../../../administration/organizations#create-an-api-with-an-organization) that is associated to an organization.

 ## Step 3 - Get an access token

 !!! note
     Make sure that the Helm charts are installed.

-1. Use [Postman](https://github.com/wso2/apk/blob/main/test/postman-tests/README.md) to get the access token using the Non-prodction IdP.
+1. Use [Postman](../../administration/postman-tests) to get the access token using the Non-production IdP.

     Use the following details before running the `POST` `Generate Auth code token` REST API.